 The basic fee covers only the consultation.
 You will need to pay and receive separate reimbursement for all prescriptions etc.

-The level of reimbursement for each medicine will be shown on the receipt printed on the back of the prescription.
-The level of reimbursement varies, as we state elsewhere in this guide.
+The level of reimbursement for each medicine will be shown on the receipt printed on the back of the prescription and this can vary, as we state elsewhere in this guide.

 7.4.
 Medical Records

 In the past, unlike in the UK, doctors have not kept a full medical record of patients they have treated on the principal that patients were free to go wherever they so chose for their medical treatment.